AnyChart/docs.anychart.com/Graphics/Text_and_Fonts.md

 If you need to customize your chart, it is a good idea to use some unusual fonts.
 Though, it might be quite complicated to install fonts in a chart, as there are a lot of things to manage with using extra files.

-AnyChart provides an opportinity to use external fonts without unnecessary obstacles.
-There are two font types that can be used within our charts: icon fonts and text fonts.
+AnyChart provides an opportinity to use external fonts without unnecessary obstacles. <!--There are two font types that can be used within our charts: icon fonts and text fonts.

 ### Icon Fonts